Lzlib

 The latest released version of lzlib can be found at http://download.savannah.gnu.org/releases/lzip/lzlib/.
 You may also subscribe to lzip-bug and receive an email every time a new version is released.

-You may compile and optionally install lzlib and minilzip by running the following commands:
+You may compile and install lzlib by running the following commands:

 tar -xf lzlib[version].tar.gz